 Members of the TASA School Board Awards Committee review nominations for TASA’s school board awards and select the Honor Boards and Outstanding School Board.
 They are appointed annually by the TASA president and serve one-year terms.
 The chair is the superintendent of the year prior’s Outstanding School Board.

-The Commissioner’s TASA Cabinet of Superintendents is a special committee for which members are elected in each region to meet periodically to consult with the commissioner of education.
+The TASA Commissioner’s Cabinet is a special committee for which members are elected in each region to meet periodically to consult with the commissioner of education.
 At-large members are appointed by TASA with approval of the commissioner.
 Members serve one-year terms.

 Editorial Advisory Committee

 The TASA Editorial Advisory Committee is composed of the chairs of TASA’s major committees and Higher Education Committee.
 It is chaired by the TASA vice president.
 Committee members provide input to the TASA staff regarding the scope and content of the association’s journal, INSIGHT.

 Members of the TASA Higher Education Committee represent institutions that offer approved superintendent preparation programs.
 They develop recommendations for the Executive Committee and staff on areas of study, projects, and programs that should be considered by the association.
 Members are appointed annually by the TASA president.
 According to the TASA bylaws, three of the committee members must be officers of the Texas Professors of Educational Administration.
 They serve one-year terms.